AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 The command ``slurm h`` gives you information such as the actual memory used by your recent jobs, total CPU time, etc.
 You will learn more about these command later on.

-As shown in a previous example, the command ``slurm q`` will tell you the currently running processes, which is a good way to make sure you have stopped everything.
+As shown in a previous example, the command ``slurm queue`` will tell you the currently running processes, which is a good way to make sure you have stopped everything.

 .. note::